asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ##Conclusion

 Having coding conventions is an extremely important part of every development team.
-I strongly encourage you to watch Sandi Metz's [talk](https://www.youtube.com/watch?v=npOGOmkxuio) from Baruco 2013 and get started on a coding conventions document for your team if you don't already have one.
+I strongly encourage you to find 35 minutes in your day to watch Sandi Metz's [talk](https://www.youtube.com/watch?v=npOGOmkxuio) from Baruco 2013 and get started on a coding conventions document for your team if you don't already have one.